YannickMister/YannickMister.github.io/README.md

 ## Acknowledgments

-* I'm learning all the basics on front-end site design from Thinkful.com.
-All I show here comes directly from that course.
+* I'm learning all the basics on front-end site design from a course on Thinkful.com.
+This site is created during and based on that course.